Mate Rimac: Rimac Automobili

 While the company was founded in 2009, Rimac had no employees until 2011.
 In 2010, Rimac met Adriano Mudri, who was a designer at General Motors at that time.
 Rimac proposed to Mudri to develop an electric supercar together.
 They agreed and started working on a concept as a paper exercise.
 Rimac was a university student while Mudri was working for GM so both of them worked on the project during nights and weekends: Rimac on the technology and Mudri on the design.

-By late 2010, they had the first renderings, technical concepts and target specifications.
+By late 2010, Rimac and Mudri had their first renderings, technical concepts and target specifications.
 At that time, Rimac was receiving media attention for his BMW conversion that was winning various races.
-That brought the attention of a fellow Croatian working for a middle-eastern royal family, who asked Rimac to provide materials about the project that he was working on as the royal family might be interested in such projects.
+That brought the attention of a fellow Croatian working for a Middle Eastern royal family, who asked Rimac to provide materials about the project that he was working on as the royal family might be interested in such projects.
 Rimac and Mudri prepared a brochure with renderings and technical specifications of the car that they were working on and soon got a call that the royal family was interested in buying two cars.
 As Rimac, at the time, had no real company, employees or other resources, he told the potential customers that he could not build the car.
 The customers then offered to invest in Rimac's efforts to enable him to build the car.
 Rimac started to work on a business plan and received a proposal from the investors shortly thereafter.
-After receiving the first installment of the investment, Rimac convinced a handful of people to join his company as the first employees.
-However, after some time, the investors did not respect the agreements and made an ultimatum: to move the company to the Middle-East or they would stop the funding.

 Rimac was already struggling to pay salaries, rent and suppliers while trying to build the first prototype of the Concept_One with an inexperienced team.
-With his back against the wall, desperately needing the investor's money, Rimac still decided to refuse to move the company to the Middle East and as a result, lost his only investors.
+Needing the investor money, Rimac still decided to refuse to move the company to the Middle East and as a result, lost his only investors.
 "It was the best thing I've ever done," he said years later, as this move allowed him to keep the company in Croatia.
 Left with no other choice, Rimac decided to find engineering work for the struggling young company as a revenue stream, while trying to keep the development of the car going.
 Rimac started to work for other automotive companies to develop batteries, electric powertrain systems or full vehicles as a means of survival, while, at the same time, building their own supercars and trying to find investors to fund bringing their own cars to the market.